purpleidea/flabbergast/flabbergast-manual.md

 The `Is` operator checks whether a value is a particular type and returns the result as a Boolean value.

-The `As` operator ensures that a value is of a particular type, if not, an error occurs.
+The `Enforce` operator ensures that a value is of a particular type, if not, an error occurs.

-    v : "3" As Str # "3"
+    v : "3" Enforce Str # "3"
-    w : 3 As Str # Error
+    w : 3 Enforce Str # Error
     x : 3 To Str # "3"
     y : 4 Is Int # True
     z : 4.5 Is Int # False